 26. Ichikawa

 It means a ‘city river’, and is a common surname throughout Japan.
-This name was taken by one of the branches of Taira clan who lived in Ichikawa-go in Kai.
+This surname was adopted by one of the branches of the Taira clan who lived in Ichikawa-go in Kai.
 Some noteworthy name bearers are Daisuke Ichikawa (football midfielder), and Haruyo Ichikawa (film actress).

 27. Igarashi